mvallebr/site_mvalle/topic_backlog.md

 - Separation of concerns vs YAGNI
 - Being able to do Vs responsible / accountable to do it
 - Introducing the requirement piramid
+- Task estimation - why you shouldn't use the average of estimates of a task - what's the purpose of estimation